My financial situation has changed since I completed the FAFSA. How can I request a Professional Judgment?

 How to request a Professional Judgment

-Consideration for the upcoming aid year opens in early April, at which point you should contact an advisor at the Office of Financial Aid to discuss whether you might benefit from completing a Professional Judgment form.
+Consideration for the upcoming aid year opens in early April, at which point you should contact an advisor at the Spartan One-Stop to discuss whether you might benefit from completing a Professional Judgment form.
 This process will require supporting documentation of the situation.